jdc-cunningham/pi-zero-hq-cam/DEVLOG.md

 making progress just designing, getting close to printing again, unfortunately it's night time so I can't really print much

+6:41 PM

+the charger turns blue when it's done

+I'm again running into the dumb problems sketchup has, I think it has a memory leak (leave it on long enough it gets slow as hell) the other issue is the surfaces... oh well, learn a real CAD program

+I will print parts of the body invididually to check clearance before printing the full thing

 ---

 12/09/2023